-- 4.1 A complaint must be made in writing directly to the community council via their generic email address.
-Details of which can be found here List of Community Councils and boundaries | Fife Council. - 4.2 Complaints should include: - (a) complainant's full name and address, including an e-mail address if possible; - (b) details of the complaint and what provisions of the code of conduct have been breached; and - (c) what outcome the individual hopes to achieve.
+- 6.1 When complaining to a Community Council, the following should be included: - (a) complainant's full name and address, including an e-mail address if possible; - (b) details of the complaint and what provisions of the code of conduct have been breached; and - (c) what outcome the individual hopes to achieve.

-5.0 Timescale for making a complaint
+7.0 Timescale for making a complaint

-5.1 Complaints can be accepted within six months of the matter that is being complained about.
-In exceptional circumstances, the community council may accept a complaint after the time limit, if adequate reasons are provided for doing so.
-This will be entirely at the discretion of the community council involved.
+7.1 Complaints can be accepted within six months of the matter that is being complained about.
+In exceptional circumstances, the Community Council may accept a complaint after the time limit, if adequate reasons are provided for doing so.
+This will be entirely at the discretion of the Community Council involved.